minvws/icore-php-codable/README.md

 But if you want to do that, you could just as well use a simple `json_decode` call.

-One of the major benefits of using PHPCodable is that you can be more strict in what types you expect.
+One of the major benefits of using Codable is that you can be more strict in what types you expect.
 We could rewrite the code as follows:

 ```php